swaldman/untemplate-doc/README.md

 More specifically, each template returns a `untemplate.Result[+A]( mbMetadata : Option[A], text : String)`.

-Untemplate authors (optionally!) specify the input name and type of the untemplate function, and output metadata type, in the header delimiter:
+Untemplate authors may (optionally!) specify the input name and type of the untemplate function, and output metadata type, in the header delimiter:

 ```scala